3 Ingredient Cake Mix Dump Peach Cobbler, yes, just 3 ingredients and one-hour and you can be enjoying this cobbler today!

 - I always recommend using real butter.
 I used salted butter, cut into cubes and placed evenly on the cake mix.

-- Guess what!
+- Finally, guess what!
 You can also make this in the slow cooker!!
 Layer the ingredients in your slow cooker (I used a 6 quart) just as described in the oven method.
 Cover with the lid, turn on low and cook for 4 hours or until the top is brown!

 Get more of my dessert recipe here.